 Sets the default configuration used to by tasks that are not explicitly provided with one.

-'''

-parameters-contains the new default configuration.
+Parameters parameters-contains the new default configuration.
+Available since RTSJ 2.0 getDefaultConfiguration public static javax.realtime.ConfigurationParameters getDefaultConfiguration()

-'''

-getDefaultConfiguration

-public static javax.realtime.ConfigurationParameters getDefaultConfiguration()

 Determines the current configurations used by tasks that are not explicitly provided with one.

 the current configurations.